Interested in becoming a Master Gardener?

 Master Gardeners are trained volunteers who provide unbiased advice and expertise to encourage successful and sustainable horticultural practices for home gardeners.
 Master Gardeners undertake approximately two years of online studies from an accredited university and commit to volunteering their time and energy by offering advice and participating in activities that expand the knowledge of home gardeners.

 How do you become a Master Gardener?

 Step 1 is just to come out to a meeting and see what we are about.
 We suggest that you attend a couple of meetings to find out more about us before deciding if our group is something you’re truly interested in joining.
-Meetings are held at 6:30pm on the second Wednesday of most months at the London Civic Garden complex @ 625 Springbank Drive, London.
+Contact us to inquire about our meeting schedule.
+They are typically held at 6:30pm on the second Wednesday of October, November, February, March, April and May at the London Civic Garden complex @ 625 Springbank Drive, London.

 Step 2 – Fill out the application form.
 LMMG Membership Application